 Can a diabetic eat gluten?
 Yes.
 A diabetic can generally eat gluten.
 Eating gluten may not necessarily raise blood sugar levels.
 However, some foods that have gluten are also high in carbohydrates.
 A diabetic needs to watch for carbohydrates and sugars in foods rather then gluten.
+For example, gluten in foods like bread, noodles etc. can be harmless but the carbohydrates in such foods can be a problem for diabetics.

 Is gluten bad for a diabetic?